paperwm/gnome-shell-mode/README.md

 Make sure you're in gnome-shell-mode (eg. by using <kbd>M-x gnome-shell-mode</kbd>).
 All the actions will then be under the major-mode leader key (<kbd>M-m</kbd> or <kbd>,</kbd>).

 For instance <kbd>,sf</kbd> will evaluate the surrounding function and the evaluated region will pulse green or red depending on the success of the evaluation.
+If an error occurred, the position reported by gjs will be marked as a flycheck error.

 There's two non-standard keybindings:
 - <kbd>Return</kbd> will evaluate the active region (if evil is used)